collinshen123/AI-Snake-Game/README.md

-# AI-Snake-Game - ML Rienforcement Learning project with Pytorch and Pygame
+# AI-Snake-Game: ML Rienforcement Learning project with Pytorch and Pygame

 This is a python reinforcement learning project that uses Pytorch and Pygame to train an AI to play the classic snake game.
 The AI is trained using a Deep Q Network (DQN) and is able to achieve a score of 100+ after 1000 rounds of training.